 At the age of thirteen, Takechiyo Matsuda traveled alone to the United States, and on his return to Japan aspired to make contributions to the country’s social welfare services.
 He helped manage Yurin-en and married Heizo Omori’s niece, Sumie Fujiwara.
 In 1928, Matsuda was elected to the House of Representatives.
 He contributed to the development of welfare services, becoming Minister of Education and later Speaker of the House.
 Although Yurin-en was destroyed in the bombing of the Second World War, after retiring from politics Matsuda created the “Bien Hoa Orphan Vocational Training Center ‘Yurin-en’” in Vietnam during the years of conflict there.
 The center helped orphans learn skills that enabled them to become financially independent.
 As headmaster, Matsuda, together with his wife Sumie, devoted the rest of his life to the center until passing away at the age of ninety-two.

-Seminar House Kawaguchiko Yurin-en
+The Panoramic view from Seminar House Kawaguchiko Yurin-en

 Supporting Those Who Wish to Learn